 There are several ways to find an expat job, and Saudi Arabia is no different from other markets.
 However, the government has tightened control over the labor market in recent years as part of ‘Saudization’ attempts to boost local employment.
 As a result, some 1.5 million expats have left the country since 2016, according to local data.

 Job opportunities for expats

 The government’s economic diversification drive could throw up new opportunities; particularly in manufacturing, urban planning, resource management, and the services sector.

-Foreigners are usually interviewed and contracted from overseas, after companies have advertised the position to Saudi nationals.
+Foreigners usually have interviews from overseas, and accept jobs after companies advertise the position to Saudi nationals.
 Obtaining a work visa can take up to two months.
 Employers – or sponsors – apply for and obtain authorization from the Ministry of Labor.
 Following this you will need to undergo medical tests for contagious and lifestyle ailments from approved centers in your home country.
 Several conditions apply, and once you are actually in the country, there’s another round of tests to obtain your iqama or residence permit.